Cogmasters/concord/docs/guides/config.json_directives.md

 ### token

-The token that Concord will use to log in to the bot, in case you use the `discord_config_init` to define the `struct discord *client`.
+The token that Concord will use to log in to the bot, in case you use the `discord_from_json` to define the `struct discord *client`.

 ### log